in

 Table Vase

-Bedroom with nightstand, table, vase, pillows, and headboardThe purpose of a table vase is straightforward.
-It’s meant to neatly arrange flower arrangements in the home and to be displayed on a table.
+The purpose of a table vase is straightforward.
+It’s meant to arrange flower arrangements in the home neatly and to be displayed on a table.
 It’s a handy decor piece that serves its purpose well.

 The term table vase is a bit generic as they can come in all sorts of sizes.
-When picking out a table vase to include in your setup, it’s important to pay attention to dimensions.
+When picking out a table vessel to include in your setup, it’s important to pay attention to dimensions.

-You have to make sure that the size of the vase you pick out will complements the table size, along with all of the other things you decide to arrange on top of it.
+You have to make sure that the size of the vase you pick out will complement the table size, along with all of the other things you decide to arrange on top of it.

 Pedestal Vase

-Pedestal vase with flowers for home interiorsPedestal vases can refer to a myriad of different vase types that come with a pedestal as a base.
+Pedestal vases refer to many different types with a pedestal as a base.
 There will be a lot of instances wherein the purpose of the pedestal is purely for decorative reasons.

 Plant Vase

-Living room with plant vase, couch, hanging light, decor pieces, and wood floorYou can grow almost anything in any type of vase or container.
-So to say “plant vase” would mean that it’s a catchall term for all vases in general.
+You can grow almost anything in any vase or container.
+So, to say “plant vase” would mean that it’s a catchall term for all designs in general.
 A plant vase, however, has special features that accommodate healthy growth for live plants.

 For example, it usually has drainage holes at the bottom.
 This is to make sure that the soil in there doesn’t run the risk of root rot over time.